Klondike Gold Rush: Border control

 US–Canada border on the Chilkoot Pass, 1898 (Note: During the winter 70 ft of snow fell on the summit burying not only outfit but also poles marking it.
 At the summit, a prospector could buy a doughnut and a cup of coffee for $2.50 the price of five three-course meals in Seattle.)

 The borders in South-east Alaska were disputed between the US, Canada and Britain since the American purchase of Alaska from Russia in 1867.
 The US and Canada both claimed the ports of Dyea and Skagway.
 This, combined with the numbers of American prospectors, the quantities of gold being mined and the difficulties in exercising government authority in such a remote area, made the control of the borders a sensitive issue.

 Early on in the gold rush, the US Army sent a small detachment to Circle City, in case intervention was required in the Klondike, while the Canadian government considered excluding all American prospectors from the Yukon Territory.
 Neither eventuality took place and instead the US agreed to make Dyea a sub-port of entry for Canadians, allowing British ships to land Canadian passengers and goods freely there, while Canada agreed to permit American miners to operate in the Klondike.
 Both decisions were unpopular among their domestic publics: American businessmen complained that their right to a monopoly on regional trade was being undermined, while the Canadian public demanded action against the American miners.

 The North-West Mounted Police set up control posts at the borders of the Yukon Territory or, where that was disputed, at easily controlled points such as the Chilkoot and White Passes.
-These units were armed with Maxim guns.
-Their tasks included enforcing the rules requiring that travellers bring a year's supply of food with them to be allowed into the Yukon Territory, checking for illegal weapons, preventing the entry of criminals and enforcing customs duties.
+Their tasks included enforcing the rule that travellers bring a year's food supply, checking for illegal weapons, preventing the entry of criminals and enforcing customs duties.

 This last task was particularly unpopular with American prospectors, who faced paying an average of 25 percent of the value of their goods and supplies.
 The Mounties had a reputation for running these posts honestly, although accusations were made that they took bribes.
 Prospectors, on the other hand, tried to smuggle prize items like silk and whiskey across the pass in tins and bales of hay: the former item for the ladies, the latter for the saloons.